My Travelwifi review covers all the places I used this device and what my experience was like!

 It’s also great for my husband since up to five devices can be connected on the device.
 If he needs to stay in touch with work, he’ll connect with either his phone or laptop and check his e-mail through this secure network (instead of an open network at the airport that’s not secure).

-Overall, I’d recommend you to buy or rent the device if you’re a frequent traveler, plan on going to multiple countries and/or going to have multiple people use one device to save money.
+My overall conclusion from this Travelwifi review is that I recommend you to buy or rent the device if you’re a frequent traveler, plan on going to multiple countries and/or going to have multiple people use one device to save money.
 So many ways to use this handy portable wifi device for international travel!

 Thanks for making it all the way down to the end of the post.
 I’d love to connect.
 Come say hi to me my Instagram @sarchetrit, especially if you found any part of this post to be helpful.